barefootstache/minds-limitlezz/README.md

 ### Version 1.2

-- can start and stop the *Auto Scroller* with the SPACE key, this deactivates the option to scroll using the SPACE key
+- can start and stop the *Auto Scroller* with the SPACE key.
+This needs to be activated first.
+Make sure to deactivate it to use SPACE as expected.
 - can hide reminded content
 - can hide embeded content